archer96/archerTarget.js/README.md

 ## About

-### About the programmer
-Well, my name is Andre Meyering, I'm 16 years old and come from Germany.
-Of course some of my hobbies are archery and and programming.
-I love archery and currently I am learning JavaScript heavily because m javascript knowledge isn't that large.

-### About the script
-jArcherTarget is a simple [jQuery](http://jquery.com) plugin and it's really easy to use.
+jArcherTarget is a simple and easy to use [jQuery](http://jquery.com) plugin create by [Andre Meyering](http://andremeyering.de).
 It was created for use in [Archer'sTargetFriend](http://archery.andremeyering.de) but can be used on websites, too.

 ##License
-jArcherTarget is licensed unter the of MIT MIT license (see LICENSE).
+jArcherTarget is licensed unter the of MIT license (see LICENSE).

 ## Issues